Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **BER** - Bit Error Rate → How many bits were incorrect within one frame of data.
 Usually expressed in a decimal point (i.e. 0.01 = 1% of data is incorrect).
 - **Signal constellation** → Without going into scientific detail, the Signal constellation is a visualisation of your signal's I and Q branches.
 The tighter it is, the less bad bits the signal has.

+### Data related terms

+- **DB** - Direct Broadcast → A signal that is transmitted constantly, directly from the instruments (Doesn't require uplinking)
+- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by the groundstation, then uplinked to the satellite to be rebroadcasted.
+An example is xRIT.
+- **Dump** → A signal that is transmitted to a specific groundstation, has a beginning and end

+---

+- **VIS** → Shorthand for "Visible channel", describes channels imaging 0.4 to 0.7 µm
+- **IR** → Shorthand for "Infrared channel", describes channels imaging:
+    - **NIR** - Near Infrared → 0.7 to 1.4 μm
+    - **SWIR** - Short Wave Infrared → 1.4 to 3 μm, is necessary for microphysics composites
+    - **MWIR** - Medium Wave Infrared → 3 to 8 μm
+    - **LWIR** - Long Wave Infrared →  8 to 15 μm
+- **WV** → Shorthand for "Water Vapour channel", describes channels imaging water vapour in the atmosphere

 ## Data transmission formats

 Don't worry if you don't understand these yet, they will be explained in more detail later and are here just so you have an idea of what is meant if they are mentioned prior to their full explanation.

 - **APT** - Automatic Picture Transmission → VHF Image and telemetry broadcast currently used on NOAA satellites